Ultimatorius/Komputek/README.md

 Modularity: The project does a good job of separating the functionality into logical modules (scan, database, search, helper functions).
 Global Variables: Global variables such as g_db, g_db_mutex, g_total_files_found, g_total_dirs_found are used.
 In larger projects or teamwork, managing these variables in a class (e.g. a DatabaseManager class or an AppContext class) may be a better design.
 However, for the current scale of the project, it is acceptable.
 Error Management: Many error conditions are checked and logged in the code using std::wcerr (e.g. database errors, file read errors, MFT parsing warnings).
 This is positive in terms of the robustness of the code.

-MFT Complexity: Parsing MFTs is a very complex process.
-The code successfully handles basic attributes, but more complex cases such as $ATTRIBUTE_LIST (where a file's information is spread across multiple MFT records) are not handled.
-This may result in missing information for some files.
+MFT Complexity: Parsing the MFT is a fairly complex process.
+The code successfully handles basic attributes, but it is noted that more complex cases such as $ATTRIBUTE_LIST (where a file's information is spread across multiple MFT records) are not handled.
+This may result in missing information in some files, but it is a reasonable simplification to keep the scope of the project manageable.

+Platform Dependency: The code is heavily dependent on Windows APIs (e.g. CreateFileW, DeviceIoControl, FILETIME, SYSTEMTIME) and NTFS structures.
+This is unavoidable due to the nature of the project.

+Conclusion:

+The project has built a technically impressive foundation with the goal of providing fast file indexing and searching using the MFT reading technique.
+It includes features such as parallel scanning, SQLite FTS5 usage, and detailed MFT parsing.
+However, the project is not fully functional in its current state due to the unfinished code in search_engine.cpp and other modules (tree view, duplicate finder, index manager) that are called in main.cpp but do not have their files/implementations provided.
+These missing parts need to be completed.

+Thanks for leaving the checks to me.
+I hope this detailed review is useful!